KyWarpx/Ark255/README.md

 4) Compile the code yourself or use the auto setup.
 5) May create false positive with AV since it injects into Discord overlay.

-This program will create a new custom discord overlay tool to help you put any ark server to 255 ping.
+This program will create a new custom discord overlay tool to make any ark server to 255 ping.
 Simply enable discord overlay ingame and press Alt + B